ingridhq/comptest/README.md

 }
 ```

 Full examples can be found in `_example` directory.
-You will learn there how to use most of package functionality there.
+There you will learn how to use most of the package's functionality.
 You can run all examples with `make -s` or one by one by calling `make -s` in each subdirectory.

 ---